 This process allows each person to appoint their own solicitor in order to arrange joint meetings in order to try to work things out face to face.
 This ensures that you have support and legal advice throughout the process but also allows you to retain control of the decisions that are being made.
 All of our Lawyers are trained to deal with round table negotiations.
 Sean McNally and Deborah Leask are also trained Collaborative Lawyers.
 For further information in relation to the Collaborative Processes please visit the Resolution website: http://www.resolution.org.uk/collaborative/

-Sometimes it is necessary to seek the Court’s assistance in resolving family issues over finances.
+Sometimes it is necessary to seek the Court’s assistance in resolving issues over children and finances.
 This is often necessary where:-

 One or both parties have unrealistic expectations and this is a block to a negotiated settlement.